 With much of the hard work behind you, it is time to talk about the best way to protect your business, your employees, and yourself.
 Small business insurance is by far one of the most overlooked steps in the business creation process.
 Most owners are aware that they need protection for their company but aren't sure exactly what they need.

 To help simplify the process, Huckleberry has created a Georgia small business insurance policy that bundles several essential insurance products into one coverage.
-The bundle includes policies such as workers' compensation insurance, unemployment insurance, and liability insurance.
+The bundle includes policies such as Georgia workers' compensation insurance, unemployment insurance, and liability insurance.